EugeneKozhun/commit-message-template/README.md

 1. Go to `File > Settings > Version Control > Commit Message Template`.
 2. Enter your desired commit message template.
-3. (Optional) Configure your own rules for Task id & Type.
+3. (Optional) Configure your own rules for the variables.

 ---